UWPCE-PythonCert/PythonCertDevel220/source/modules/lesson07/lesson-07-concurrency.rst

         # statements using x

-Only one lock per thread! (or risk mysterious deadlocks)
+Only one lock per thread! (or risk mysterious deadlocks).

-Or use RLock for code-based locking (locking function/method execution rather than data access)
+Or use RLock for code-based locking (locking function/method execution rather than data access).

 Subprocesses (``subprocess``)